ramin9797/socialmedia/README.md

 Type in command line:
-1)php artisan db:seed  (for filling the database with posts) 2)If you want leaving comment, you need register (or login)
+1)php artisan db:seed  (for filling the database with posts) 2)If you want leaving a comment, you need register (or login)